Ryman Auditorium: Return of the Opry

 On Sunday, October 18, 1998, the Opry held a benefit show at Ryman Auditorium, marking its return to the venue for the first time since its final show on March 15, 1974.
 The show was well received by fans, performers, and management alike, so the decision was made to host the Oprys regular shows there on January 15 and 16, 1999, as part of the celebration to commemorate 25 years at the new venue.

 Given the success of the January shows that year, beginning in November 1999, the Opry was produced at Ryman Auditorium for three months.
 In addition, this enabled them to avoid performance conflicts from construction of the Opry Mills shopping mall (which replaced the Opryland USA theme park in 2000) next door to the Grand Ole Opry House.
 The Opry returned to the Ryman annually for all of its November, December, and January shows until 2019–20.
 This enabled the production to acknowledge its roots while taking advantage of a smaller venue during the off-peak season for tourism.
 It also freed the Grand Ole Opry House for special holiday presentations.
 The Ryman also served as the primary venue for the Opry in the summer of 2010, while the Grand Ole Opry House was undergoing repairs after damage from a devastating flood.

 The annual winter season at the Ryman was suspended in 2020 due to the COVID-19 pandemic, during which the Opry performed abbreviated shows for broadcast in front of an empty Grand Ole Opry House.
 The Winter Ryman residency was not revived in 2021 although pandemic-related attendance restrictions were lifted.
-Opry shows returned to Ryman for a one-month run in January 2023.
+Opry shows returned to Ryman for a one-month run in January 2023, and a three-night run in January 2024.
 While still officially the Grand Ole Opry, the shows there have been billed as Opry at the Ryman.